 Bird Art for Brain Cancer Research

-Following the passing of my mother from brain lymphoma, I will be donating ten percent of the proceeds from every bird themed piece of art to the American Brain Tumor Association.
+Following the passing of my mother from brain lymphoma, I will be donating a percentage of the proceeds from every bird themed piece of art to the American Brain Tumor Association.
 In this blog post, I want to share some of that story, and my mother's influence on my artistic method and subject matter.

 I remember the night the doctors told us they thought my mom had brain cancer.
 My brother told me what he thought the prognosis was from his experience with friends, and I burst into tears.
 He said that he expected her to have no more than three months to live.
 There on the ground I saw a watch and picked it up.
 It had a logo for the Pittsburgh Steelers and was broken.
 What a succinct message!
 Brain cancer had stolen any time we had left with our mother.
 This is why I launched this site: to keep brain cancer research funded because there is so much doctors don’t know and it kills so quickly.